 POST SCRIPTS AND OTHER NOTES:

-- Holy Fire was published in 1996, about the same time as William Gibson’s Idoru and not terribly long after Neal Stephenson’s Snow Crash (1992).
-Though the three are ultimately wrestling with some different under-lying themes and questions, there are also quite a few elements that draw them together: conflicts between the old and new generations; ubiquitous virtualities that almost feel like invasive species; celebrity-as-currency.
+- Holy Fire was published in 1996, about the same time as William Gibson’s Idoru3 and not terribly long after Neal Stephenson’s Snow Crash (1992).
+Though the three are ultimately wrestling with some different under-lying themes and questions, there are also quite a few elements that draw them together: conflicts between the old and new generations4; ubiquitous virtualities that almost feel like invasive species; celebrity-as-currency.
 It would be interesting to take these three novels together, perhaps teach a class on them, or bang together a nice long dissertation on what I can only think to call “brinksmanship by futureshock”.

 - As with any science fiction, it is both blessed and cursed by its time.
 If Holy Fire was written in 2006 instead of 1996, all that “telomeric extension” stuff would have been (or at least included) something about stem cells as well.
 But the text seems pretty damn aware of this sort of damning specificity and deals reasonably well with it.